tldr-pages/tldr/pages/common/dua.md

 `dua --format {{metric|binary|bytes|GB|GiB|MB|MiB}}`

-- Use a specific number of threads (defaults to the process' number of threads):
+- Use a specific number of threads (defaults to the process number of threads):

 `dua --threads {{count}}`